 Pre-requisites: NS m101A & SRP 99 under same faculty mentor

 Students who choose the NS 198A/B or NS 199A/B option must take 3 upper division electives, one from each elective option.
-Neurobio M169 and
+Neurobio M169 does not apply.

 Poster required at the annual Neuroscience undergraduate poster session in Spring Quarter

 Please see here for detailed guidelines on enrolling in Neuroscience research courses.